Thornton Wilder’s Desert Oasis

 Wilder came to douglas with no grand work in mind, theatrical or literary.
 Yet slowly, an idea began taking shape, one more suited for the page than the stage—a murder mystery, one that began in a mining town and, like its author, traveled far and wide.

 In the winter of 1963 he felt confident enough to divulge his book's beginnings to intimates back East.
 He described his manuscript, eventually titled The Eighth Day, "as though Little Women was being mulled over by Dostoyevsky."
-Soon he hit his stride: "Every new day is so exciting because I have no idea beforehand," he wrote (and underlined) to his sister.
+Soon he hit his stride: "Every new day is so exciting because I have no idea beforehand what will come out of the fountain-pen," he wrote (and underlined) to his sister.
 It opens in early 20th-century "Coaltown," Illinois, and spans continents, generations and philosophies.
 A convicted murderer escapes from custody and, as a fugitive, develops a new personality.
 After 15 years writing exclusively for the stage, Thornton Wilder was once again writing a novel.

 At least once a month he would drive to Tucson, where, as "T. Niven Wilder," he used the University of Arizona library, bought the New Yorker ("It continues its decline," he wrote home) and visited Ash Alley 241, a folk music club.
 He enjoyed the long drives not merely for the change of pace, but also because, lacking a radio in his apartment, he could listen to the news as he drove.
 During the Cuban missile crisis that October, he drove 50 miles to dine at the Wagon Wheel in Tombstone in part, he acknowledged to a friend, because "I wanted to hear what the air could tell me of Cuba and the United Nations."
 For Christmas he gave himself a record player from Sears and bought recordings of Mozart string quartets.